iturdikulov/notes/data_structure.md

 are some popular types of trees.
 They enable efficient and optimal searching, sorting, and hierarchical representation of data.

-- A [[Trie|trie]], also known as a prefix tree, is a specialized tree data structure used for the efficient ==retrieval of strings==.
+- A [[trie]], also known as a prefix tree, is a specialized tree data structure used for the efficient ==retrieval of strings==.
 Tries store characters of a string as nodes, with each edge representing a character.
 They are particularly useful in text processing scenarios like autocomplete, spell-checking, and dictionary implementations.
 Tries enable fast searching and prefix-based operations on strings.

 ## Language support